Comprehensive Inpatient Care. All the Comforts of Home

 -

 While receiving inpatient care at home, patients have 24/7 phone access to the UH Hospital-at-Home care team.
 This real-time connection ensures that patients can always reach a clinician if they have questions or concerns.
-If a new health problem arises or your condition worsens, based either on your input or the information being transmitted through your monitor, arrangements will be quickly made to send paramedics to your home and transfer you to the hospital.
+If a new health problem arises or your condition worsens, based either on your input or the information being transmitted through your monitor, arrangements will be quickly made to send our dedicated team of paramedics to your home and transfer you to the hospital.
 There is no additional charge if transfer is required.

 Janora’s Story